srivastavask/cvlab-ai/README.md

 - Load the dataset in sklearn using ‘load_digits’.
 - Load the dataset in pyspark using 'spark.read.csv()”

+## Experiment 8
+Task 1.1- Blob detection and Image Quality Enhancement
+- Blob detection:- Blob detection is a basic method in computer vision used to locate areas of interest in a picture.
+- Apply the three different blob detection techniques (LoG, DoG, HoG) separately on the same image Task 1.2- Image quality enhancement (Perform this using the following techniques)
+- Adjusting brightness and contrast
+- Sharpening images
+- Removing noise from images
+- Enhancing color in images
+- Image resizing and scaling
+- Inverse Transform
+- Equalizing histograms
+- Super-resolution
+- Color correction
+Task 2.1- Image Classification using Resnet network on Cifar 100
+- Compare the performance of Resnet 18 and Resnet 34  an image classification task.
+- Use CIFAR-100, a common dataset for image classification.
+- Analyse model accuracy, loss, and inference time on a dataset.
+Task 2.2- Meta learning approaches for image classification on MNIST dataset
+- Zero Shot
+- One Shot
+- Few Shot
 ---

 *Last Updated: February 2025*